TheRealBarenziah/waifu-generator/README.md

 waifuGenerator({
   filename: "33mb_girl", // indeed compatible with other waifu-generator options
     macrophilia: {
-		height: 5742, // The height of the waifu (which is always a square)
+    eight: 5742, // The height of the waifu (which is always a square)
-		thiqq: false // Toggle to add some meat to the waifu (by increasing png quality & reducing compression) }
+    thiqq: false // Toggle to add some meat to the waifu (increases png quality & reduces compression) }
   }
 })
 ```